If you're coveting the perfect brunette hair colour, you'll love these 6 brown trends

 "Colouring your hair is like painting a wall” says Josh, “and some hair already has an undercoat which will effect your colour outcome,” Josh explains.
 “If you have very pale hair, but try to go dark, it would turn out dull.”
 That’s where the expert eye can help.
 “You’d have to have some level of warmth back into your hair.
 For instance, putting a chestnut brown in.”
 Josh explains.
 And it’s not a one-dye-and-you’re-done process either.
 “Again, it’s like painting a wall,” says Josh.
 If you have a white wall and paint it brown, you’ve got to do it five times to get the intensity that you’re looking for, otherwise the colour will turn out streaky, patchy and dirty-looking.”

-Which shade will suit me?
+Which shade of brown hair will suit me?

 It’s the age-old question - do warm or cool tones suit you?
 “It’s pretty straight forward really, and people are much more aware than they really know,” Josh tells us.
 “It’s whether you’d wear a fuschia lipstick [with cool blue-red undertones] or a coral lipstick [with warm yellow undertones], or think about the colours you tend to wear.
 Do you prefer cool blue hues or love a sunny yellow or warm tomato red shade.
 There’s a natural knowing,” he explains.